 Introduction to CCNA Commands

-CCNA (Cisco Certified Network Associate) is basically one of the popular information technology certification provided by Cisco.
+CCNA (Cisco Certified Network Associate) is basically one of Cisco’s popular information technology certifications.
 This is one of the highlighted certificates for the associate level certification on Cisco career.
-It helps for preparing better career of any existing associate specifically in next-generation technology.
+It helps for preparing a better career for any existing associate, specifically in next-generation technology.

 Basic CCNA Commands

 There are a lot of CCNA commands available for use in the various environment, especially for varieties approach of ‘show’ command, like displaying configuration, interfaces or route IP kind of thing.
-Some of the basic CCNA commands are mentioned like below:
+Some of the basic commands are as mentioned below:

 1. Show configuration of a running environment

 - show run: One of the key command for all the show kind of command in the CCNA is ‘show run’.
 Normally CCNA users are using this command very frequently for varieties reasons.
-It basically provided one details report in page by page approach for explaining or displaying entire set up details of the available current device.
-It is including very critical interface information something like IP address.
-If somehow one of the devices is shutdown it also gave clear information about that.
-It also provides one of the critical or secure configurations of the device, such as kind of password information of individual device, network set up like SSH or telnet kind of thing, or explaining that device is ready to login or not etc. It also representing of information like last updated date with the timestamp when configuration got saved including VLAN information of the saved user.
+It basically provided one details report in page by page approach for explaining or displaying the entire set up details of the available current device.
+It is including very critical interface information, something like IP address.
+If somehow one of the devices is shut down, it also gave clear information about that.
+It also provides one of the critical or secure configurations of the device, such as kind of password information of individual device, network set up like SSH or telnet kind of thing, or explaining that device is ready to login or not, etc. It was also representing of information like the last updated date with the timestamp when configuration got saved, including VLAN information of the saved user.

-- Show running-configuration: If somehow people are unable to understand some piece of information of the system set up, or people have no idea about the same then this command execution will always be useful.
-In most of the cases, this command provided some critical information which normally we are looking into for identifying some critical bug.
+- Show running-configuration: If somehow people are unable to understand some piece of information of the system set up, or people have no idea about the same, then this command execution will always be useful.
+In most cases, this command provided some critical information that normally we are looking into for identifying some critical bug.

 2. Showing interfaces information

-- Show int: This CCNA command is normally using for displaying entire information on specific interfaces.
+- Show int: It is normally used for using for displaying entire information on specific interfaces.
 It gives entire information on the configuration of individual devices one after another.
-If somehow executor needed to execute this command for getting information of specific interface then they have to provide the specific type and require the number of the interface promptly with the command.
+If somehow executor needed to execute this command for getting information of specific interface, then they have to provide the specific type and require the number of the interface promptly with the command.
 Suppose you want to get details information of fast Ethernet 0/1, then you need to execute a command like ‘show int fa 0/1’.
 This command has provided details information of the device like MAC address, MTU size, a label of bandwidth, IP address, if available provide subnet address, even providing any error of the interface.

 3. Show the route of IP

-- Show ip route ospf: Somehow people are interested to display the entire route details of one specific router, then they need to provide router name after the command.
-In this case, only OSPF router will display in details.
+- Show ip route ospf: Somehow, people are interested in displaying the entire route details of one specific router, then they need to provide the router name after the command.
+In this case, only the OSPF router will display in details.